CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 ### Build passthrough API for functionapp APIs via auth microservice ###
 Calls to the APIs served via the functionapp (reports/waters) should be able to pass through the auth microservice so it is no longer necessary to expose the functionapp to the network.
-In the process we should evaluate the authorization requirements of the APIs so that unauthorized requests are immediately rejected rather than passed through.
-This will be needed particularly for endpoints intended for sender use; authorization for this needs to be handled by the microservice.
-See [deprecated auth documentation](authz-deprecated-implementation.md) for a list of endpoints.
+Requests should be passed verbatim, including the bearer token received from the requestor.

 ### Integrate auth and submissions microservices to CI processes ###
 We should begin including the microservices projects in our continuous integration builds, set up the API endpoints in